Flood Advisory issued for Northeast Prince William Sound by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-22 11:47:00 CDT Expires: 2022-08-22 15:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Hill FLOOD ADVISORY IN EFFECT UNTIL 415 PM CDT THIS AFTERNOON * WHAT...Urban and small stream flooding caused by excessive rainfall is expected. * WHERE...A portion of central Texas, including the following county, Hill. * WHEN...Until 415 PM CDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas. * ADDITIONAL DETAILS - Doppler radar indicated heavy rain due to thunderstorms.
-This will cause urban and small stream flooding.
-Overflowing poor drainage areas will cause minor flooding in the advisory area.
-Between 1 and 2 inches of rain have fallen. - Some locations that will experience flooding include Whitney and Lake Whitney State Park.
+Effective: 2022-08-22 21:07:00 EDT Expires: 2022-08-22 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Johnston; Sampson FLOOD ADVISORY REMAINS IN EFFECT UNTIL 1230 AM EDT TUESDAY * WHAT...Flooding caused by excessive rainfall continues. * WHERE...A portion of central North Carolina, including the following counties, Johnston and Sampson. * WHEN...Until 1230 AM EDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Overflowing poor drainage areas.
+Ponding of water in urban or other areas is occurring or is imminent. * ADDITIONAL DETAILS - At 1009 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Up to 2 inches of rain have fallen. - Some locations that will experience flooding include Newton Grove, Hobbton and Spivey`s Corner.

 weather.gov